day8/re-frame-http-fx/README.md

 ### Tip

-If you need additional arguments or identifying tokens in your handler, then include them in your `:on-success` and `:on-failure` event vector in Step 3. they will be passed along.
-Actual `result` will always be the last value.
+If you need additional arguments or identifying tokens in your handler, then include them in your `:on-success` and `:on-failure` event vector in Step 3.

 For example ...